-All additional trust student loans will also be guaranteed by guarantee agencies and reinsured by the United States Department of Education.
+All additional trust student loans will be guaranteed by guarantee agencies and reinsured by the United States Department of Education.

-Add-on Consolidation Loans.
-From time to time through June 30, 2005, the trust may fund add-on consolidation loans to the extent that the trust has sufficient funds on deposit in the add-on consolidation loan account.
+Add-On Consolidation Loans.
+From time to time through March 31, 2006, the trust may fund add-on consolidation loans to the extent that the trust has sufficient funds on deposit in the add-on consolidation loan account.

-The principal balance of the add-on consolidation loan will serve to increase the principal balance of the related trust student loan by that amount.
+The principal balance of each add-on consolidation loan will increase the principal balance of the related trust student loan by that amount.

 Collection Account.
 The administrator will establish and maintain the collection account as an asset of the trust in the name of the indenture trustee.
-The trust will make an initial deposit from the net proceeds of the sale of the notes into the collection account.
-The deposit will be in cash or eligible investments, equal to approximately \$5,690,000, plus the excess, if any, of the pool balance as of the statistical cutoff date over the pool balance as of the closing date to the extent such excess amount is not deposited into the supplemental purchase account.
+The trust will make an initial deposit from the net proceeds of the sale of the notes into the collection account on the closing date.
+The deposit will be in cash or eligible investments equal to approximately \$3,263,000, plus the excess, if any, of the pool balance as of the statistical cutoff date over the pool balance as of the closing date to the extent such excess amount is not deposited into the supplemental purchase account.